Marine Litter and Plastics Accounting

 3. Guidance Material

-Marine litter, defined as any persistent, manufactured or processed solid material discarded, disposed of, or abandoned in the marine and coastal environment, constitutes one of the most visible and pervasive forms of marine pollution[1].
-Plastics represent the dominant material category in marine litter globally, accounting for approximately 80 percent of all marine debris by count[2].
-The persistence of plastic materials, their fragmentation into microplastics, and their distribution across all ocean compartments from surface waters to deep-sea sediments make marine plastic pollution a significant environmental and policy concern.
+Marine litter, defined as any persistent, manufactured or processed solid material discarded, disposed of, or abandoned in the marine and coastal environment, constitutes one of the most visible forms of marine pollution[1].
+Plastics are the dominant material category, accounting for approximately 80 percent of all marine debris by count[2].

-The System of Environmental-Economic Accounting Central Framework (SEEA CF) provides the foundation for solid waste accounting, defining waste as substances or objects that the holder discards or intends to discard[7].
-The SEEA CF presents a physical supply and use table structure for solid waste that records waste generation by economic sector and tracks flows to collection, treatment, and disposal destinations[8].
-For marine litter accounting, this framework must be extended to capture waste that escapes management systems and enters the marine environment, as well as litter generated directly by maritime activities.
+The SEEA CF physical supply and use table structure for solid waste records waste generation by economic sector and tracks flows to collection, treatment, and disposal destinations[7][8].
+For marine litter accounting, this framework is extended to capture waste that escapes management systems and enters the marine environment, as well as litter generated directly by maritime activities.
+General solid waste accounting structure follows TG-3.4 Flows from Economy to Environment.

 3.1 Decision Use Cases and Upward Connections